 I received this curriculum in exchange for my honest review of this product.

-I’ve never been a huge fan of having a formal art curriculum.
+I’ve never been a huge fan of using a formal homeschool art curriculum.
 I’ve always said my kids get enough in our normal arts and crafts, they’re creative all the time any ways, insert any other lame excuse, etc.

-Art History Kids has totally changed my opinion on art curriculum.
+Art History Kids has totally changed my opinion on homeschool art curriculum.

 Not only do you learn about art, you learn about art history, famous artists, techniques, and guys… it’s FUN!
 And super easy and put together for you (because if you’re like me, you may be a bit of a lazy homeschool mom).